Skip to main content

 Answer.

-The standard matrix for \(S\circ T\) is the product
+The standard matrix for ST is the product

 We are now in a position to prove this result with ease.
 Every matrix induces a linear transformation.
 The product of two matrices can be interpreted as a composition of transformations.
 Since function composition is associative, so is matrix multiplication.
 We formalize this observation as a theorem.